Utah judge to decide fate of child TV star Gary Coleman's estate

-PROVO, Utah (Reuters) - Two years after child television star Gary Coleman’s death, the fate of his estate rests with a Utah judge following a battle over competing wills waged between Coleman’s ex-wife and his longtime friend and business associate.
+PROVO, Utah, May 8 (Reuters) - Two years after child television star Gary Coleman’s death, the fate of his estate rests with a Utah judge following a battle over competing wills waged between Coleman’s ex-wife and his longtime friend and business associate.

 At issue is which of Coleman’s multiple wills should govern the distribution of assets - primarily consisting of his cremated remains, future rights to the “Diff‘rent Strokes” star’s name and other intellectual properties.